JNRowe/versionah/doc/templates.rst

 =================

 Version files are created from templates using Jinja_.
-Before writing your own templates you should read the awesome `Jinja template designer`_ documentation.
+Before writing your own templates you should read the splendid `Jinja template designer`_ documentation.

+.. _template_locations-label:

 Template locations
 ------------------